jibundeyare/processing-tests/README.md

 This sketch shows how to monitor the frame rate when displaying mutilple images using opengl.

+## particle_image

+This sketch shows how to draw a particle using radial gradients.

 ## perpendicular

 This sketch shows how to draw perpendicular vectors.